camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 ## Make your Automation Anywhere Connector executable

-To work with Automation Anywhere, choose the required operation type in the **Operation** section and authentication type in the **Authentication** section and complete the mandatory fields highlighted in red in the connector properties panel:
+To work with Automation Anywhere, choose the required operation type in the **Operation** section and authentication type in the **Authentication** section and complete the mandatory fields highlighted in red in the Connector properties panel:

 ![connectors-automation-anywhere-red-properties](../img/connector-automation-anywhere-red-properties.png)